Zero-shot Sim2Real Transfer for Magnet-Based Tactile Sensor on Insertion Tasks

+Moreover, each technique is easy to implement and efficient to compute. \textbf{G} involves a simple randomized initialization of tactile sensor models, and \textbf{S, C} requires randomized data augmentation of the simulated tactile readings.
+Despite simplicity, we observe that the \method~ readings are qualitatively more similar to their counterparts in the real world (\Figref{fig:gcs_sim}).

-In our experiment, we show that our approach \textbf{\method~} enables \textit{zero-shot} sim-to-real transfer of RL policy on \textit{blind} peg-in-hole insertion tasks, i.e., the robot does not have accurate peg poses.
-Results suggest that our \method~ method outperforms all previous sim-to-real techniques and improves the success rate by \textbf{50\%}.
-For some tasks, our RL policy succeeds on 9 out of 10 real-world trials.
-To the best of our knowledge, we contribute the first method that bridges the sim-to-real gap on insertion tasks of dense, distributed, 3-axis tactile readings between the simulation and real world.
+In our experiments, we show that \method~ enables \textit{zero-shot} sim-to-real transfer of RL policies on \textit{blind} peg-in-hole insertion tasks, i.e., the robot does not have access to ground truth peg poses.
+As shown in \Tableref{tab:comparative_eval}, the results suggest that \method~ outperforms all previous sim-to-real techniques and improves the success rate by almost \textbf{ 50\%}.
+On some tasks, our RL policy is successful in 9 out of 10 real-world trials, while baseline approaches failed completely.
+Furthermore, we find that each of the techniques that make up \method~ is necessary for the final performance (\Tableref{tab:ablation_study}).
+To the best of our knowledge, \method~ the first method that bridges the sim-to-real gap on blind insertion tasks of dense, 3-axes, magnet-based tactile sensors.